By R. William Weisberger, McFarland, publisher. Reviewed by Cathy Giaimo, Librarian, The Masonic Library and Museum of Pennsylvania.

 In the second edition, Dr. Weisberger expands his book to include Benjamin Franklin and his Masonic involvement while in France, including his tenure as Master of the Lodge of Nine Sisters.
 The reader is given more insight into Parisian Freemasonry and its social aspects.

 Another interesting chapter is how Freemasonry impacted Jewish civic rights in the late 18th century, particularly Philadelphia and Vienna.
 Prominent lodges such as the True Harmony Lodge in Vienna and the Lodge of Perfection in Philadelphia, among other lodges in this country, whose members were important sources in elevating the civic rights of Jews.

-If you are interested in borrowing “Speculative Freemasonry and the Enlightenment” (2nd edition) please contact the library at 800-462-0430, ext.
-1933 or just visit The Masonic Library & Museum online catalog.
+If you wish to borrow this book or any other found in the Library, please contact the library at 800-462-0430, ext.
+1933, or just visit The Masonic Library & Museum online catalog.
 This book is also available for purchase from the publisher or Amazon.